alwaysashutosh/sih-ps/Readme.md

 PS Title - Student dropout analysis for school education

 Description--Right to education is key concern for government and at school level; drop out ratio is high due to poverty and social, economic reasons.
 If government have drop out student analysis on following different categories, it will be very useful in framing different policies.
 1. School wise 2.
 Area wise 3.
 Gender wise 4.
 Caste wise 5.
 Age/standard wise Expected Output: Focused interventions on the high dropout rates.

+PS ID - 1434
+PS Title - Making career choices and AI based counselling accessible to every child at secondary level along with aptitude tests and detailed career paths.
+PS Desc - The project team shall establish an interactive AI based model that will help students to to choose from careers.
+The model should handhold student in assessing his capabilities and subsequently help him in deciding a career path.